-Important Information for Augmentation Patients about Mentor MemoryGel[®] Silicone Gel-Filled Implants
+Important Information for Reconstruction Patients about Mentor MemoryGel[®] Silicone Gel-Filled Implants

-1. What Should I Consider if I am Thinking of Getting Silicone Gel-Filled Breast Implant Augmentation?
+1. What Should I Consider if I am Thinking of Getting Silicone Gel-Filled Breast Implant Reconstruction?

-The purpose of this brochure is to help you in making an informed decision about having breast implants for augmentation (breast enlargement) or breast revision-augmentation (replacement) surgery.
+The purpose of this brochure is to help you in making an informed decision about having breast implants for reconstruction (restoration) or breast revisionreconstruction (replacement) surgery.
 This brochure is not intended to replace consultation with your surgeon.
-This educational brochure is set up to provide you with information about risks and benefits of Mentor silicone gel-filled (MemoryGel[®]) breast implants.
+This educational brochure is set up to provide you information about risks and benefits of Mentor silicone gel-filled (MemoryGel®) breast implants.
 It is important that you read this entire brochure because you need to understand the risks and benefits and to have realistic expectations of the outcome of your surgery.